coldnove/github_actions/README.md

-# github_actions
+# Github_Actions
-this repo is to learn github actions
+This repo is to learn github actions